pUrGe12/pUrGe12.github.io/content/blog/gsoc_starting_.md

 ---

 Day 13 or 14.
 Added my first new functionality to the codebase and released a PR.
 BTW the previous one got merged. one step at a time.
+I made the bug fixes to this one and a previous PR in defect dojo for a parser upgrade.
+This one's fixes worked, hopefully the docker doesn't show cock in the other one!